cpp-for-yourself/lectures-and-homeworks/lectures/error_handling.md

 }
 ```

+This is not the most elegant code out there, but it is not too far from the style of code we might encounter in the wild.

+And by the way, all of this code is, as always, [available](code/error_handling/comparison_game/comparison_game.cpp) for you to play around on the accompanying GitHub page.

 We can build this program as a single executable directly from the command line:

 ```cmd
 c++ -std=c++17 -o comparison_game comparison_game.cpp
 ```

-Ideally, we should test all of our functions, but for now let's just give it a play-through instead!
+Ideally, we should at least unit-test all of our functions, but it will serve as a great cautionary tale if we just give it a play-through instead!

 # Unrecoverable errors: **fail early**

 ## Our first unrecoverable error encounter

-We run our executable and are greeted with expected numbers as well as a prompt to change one of our numbers:
+We run our executable and are greeted with expected numbers as well as a prompt to change one of *our* numbers:

 ```output
 λ › ./comparison_game